 Dear Mr. Employee,

-This letter is to serve an official warning by the management of XYZ for your unsatisfactory performance.
+This letter is to serve as an official warning by the management of XYZ for your unsatisfactory performance.
 It has been observed that you have not been achieving targets outlined in your key performance indicators set forth by you and your supervisor.

 The management has reviewed your performance of the last two quarters and no significant improvement has been observed despite the regular feedback and consultation.

 You have been serving the organization for two years as a Fundraiser and have made a meaningful contribution.
-The management wants to draw your attention to a few cases in particular, as shared in the report by your supervisor based on performance review;
+The management wants to draw your attention to a few cases in particular, as shared in the report by your supervisor based on performance review:

 - The monthly membership renewal has dropped 44% in the last two quarters, which shows an average of 120 renewals, in comparison to an average of 215 for earlier quarters.